 Where can I find information about diagnosis or management of juvenile Batten disease?

 The average patient with a rare disease visits 8 physicians and receives 2 to 3 misdiagnoses before being correctly diagnosed.
 On average, this takes 7.6 years.
-In rare and currently incurable disease such as Juvenile Batten, lack of a diagnosis or misdiagnoses increases family stress, is expensive, time-consuming, can result in mistreatment, and prevents access to effective medical and family support services.
-If you or your doctor suspect your child has juvenile or another form of Batten disease, the following institutions provide diagnostic testing, health management and genetic counseling services for Batten.
+In rare and currently incurable diseases such as CLN3 disease, the lack of a diagnosis or misdiagnoses increases family stress, is expensive, time-consuming, can result in mistreatment, and prevents access to effective family support services.
+If you or your doctor suspect your child has CLN3 or another of the 13 forms of Neuronal Ceroid Lipofuscinoses (Batten disease), the following institutions provide diagnostic testing, health management, and genetic counseling services for Batten.

 - Batten Disease Support and Research Association Centers of Excellence